NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:178-179

+**New topic** Laws about murder

-A quick change of topic to legal matters.
-Particularely murder cases.
-This is interesting because the commentary on this verse says "No one else should be executed in place of the killer."
+The commentary on this verse says "No one else should be executed in place of the killer."
 This idea that no one can pay the price or take the punishment for your crimes or sins contradicts the teaching of the ransom in the Bible.
 This agrees with Surah 2:48 but contradicts And it also contradicts Sahih Muslim 2767 which says that ["When it will be the Day of Resurrection Allah would deliver to every Muslim a Jew or a Christian and say: That is your rescue from Hell-Fire."](/quran-and-hadiths#ransomed-from-hell) So Islam is in contradiction on this topic.

 # Surah 2:180-182

-Laws about wills and inheritance.
+**New topic**: Laws about wills and inheritance.

 # Surah 2:183-185

-Laws about fasting.
+**New topic**: Laws about fasting.

 > Fasting is prescribed for you—as it was for those before you